One of the biggest challenges for HMO landlords is keeping on top of the legal requirements, especially since they’re updated all the time!

 Failing to comply could result in prosecution.

 Firstly, before getting into it, my obligatory disclaimer (so my solicitor doesn’t give me the hairdryer treatment): I’m just a simple landlord blogger, I am not qualified to give legal advice.
-Any advice I provide is my opinion based on my experience, and is never legal or professional advice.
+Any information I provide is my opinion based on my experience, and is never legal or professional advice.
 You should always get professional advice on any legal matters!